TheBlad768/Sonic-3-Knuckles-Epilogue-Public-Source/README.md

 Extras

-• Mode 1 support Enjoy the game with HQ music!
+â€¢ Mode 1 support Enjoy the game with HQ music!
 FoxConED made badass themes specifically for this hack.

 I've personally played on Mega Everdrive PRO with CD music.
 You can emulate the hack on RetroArch with Genesis Plus GX core.
 Unfortunately Kega Fusion seems to have troubles with Mode 1, which makes it unavailable to use.